ChunMinChang/blog/_posts/2020-10-26-code-reviews-i-did-in-mozilla.md

 ## Closing Words

 I hope the review-records here can reveal a part of my daily job.
-It's a reference to myself and to anyone who is interested in my review skills.
+It’s a reference to myself and to anyone who is interested in my review skills.
 Code-review is an important part to help the whole team succeed.
 Besides my daily programming work, I try my best to help others.

 During the pademic, I come to realize what mindset I need to have when reviewing the patches from my peers.
 I come to realize that everyone needs companionship and constructive suggestions -- Cut right to the point, but “you don’t have to face the difficulty alone”.